Qual é o processo passo a passo de criação de protótipos de anime?

 3. 3D Printing Preparation: Set Up for Success

-Proper slicing parameters and material selection directly impact print quality—especially for intricate anime details (Por exemplo, fingers, facial features).
+Proper slicing parameters and material selection directly impact print quality—especially for intricate anime details (por exemplo, fingers, facial features).

 3.1 Slicing Parameter Settings

-Altura da camada0.1–0.2mmCamadas mais finas (0.1milímetros) capture fine details (Por exemplo, eye pupils); 0.2mm balances speed/quality.
+Altura da camada0.1–0,2 mmThinner layers (0.1milímetros) capture fine details (por exemplo, eye pupils); 0.2mm balances speed/quality.

-Support Structure40–60% densityAdds removable support for suspended parts (Por exemplo, Tanjiro’s floating hair, knife blade tip).
+Support Structure40–60% densityAdds removable support for suspended parts (por exemplo, Tanjiro’s floating hair, knife blade tip).

-3.2 Seleção de material
+3.2 Seleção de Materiais

 Choose based on prototype purpose and detail needs: